Fact One: You are a True, Proven, Real Life Winner. No B.S.

 If you figure half of women are in the top 50% of women as far as beauty and you realize that about 40% of women have sent a photo of themselves to someone else that would have an “R” rating on it, no one is going to complain.

 No guy says, “That’s disgusting, vile.”
 They simply say “she’s hot.”
-And so do a lot of other women.
+Milennial women do the same by the way.

-But because of culture, there are no “R” rated pictures of men…they are either “PG” or “X” and men therefore will blow themselves up.
+But because of culture, there are no sexted “R” or “X” rated pictures of men that are generally appreciated by women over 27…they are either “PG” or “X” and men therefore will blow themselves up by sending R’s and X’s.
+That’s men.
+They really believe because women do it all day they should too.

-Men think like this: They want to see the photo of THAT girl on their cell phone so they send HER a PHOTO of themselves; they think she’d like to see a photo in the same state of undress…generally the “X” dude, and now his life…is literally in her hands.
+Men think like this: They want to see the photo of THAT girl on their cell phone so they often think that if they send HER a PHOTO of themselves; they think she’d like to see a photo in the same state of undress…generally the “X” dude, and now his life…is literally in her hands.

 Men don’t need other men to blow themselves up.